brifishjones/calculatorRPN/README.md

 ## Usage

-1. Make sure Ruby is installed.
+1. Make sure Ruby 1.9.3 or later is installed.

 2. At the command prompt enter "ruby main.rb"

 3. Calculator also works with data from a file.
 Enter "ruby main.rb < test-data.txt"

 4. To run unit tests enter "ruby test.rb".
-Note that 2 of the tests fail due to rounding errors when using Ruby 1.9 and 2.2.
-There are no failures with 1.8.7.